Baker Skateboards

-Baker Skateboards is an American skateboarding company founded in 2000 by professional skateboarder Andrew Reynolds.
-The company's main products are skateboard decks, soft goods, accessories, and wheels.
+Baker Skateboards is an American skateboarding company founded in 2000, by professional skateboarder Andrew Reynolds.
+The company's main products are skateboard decks, accessories, wheels, and apparel.

 History

-In 1999 Reynolds went to a secret lunch meeting with Tony Hawk & Per Welinder and started Baker Skateboards without J.Strickland's knowledge or any of the original riders.
-In 2007, the skateboard deck brand signed a distribution deal with Blitz Distribution, the company that, at the time, was distributing Birdhouse and other brands, such as Fury and Hook-Ups (Blitz had originally been formed by Per Welinder and Hawk to distribute their own products).
+In 1999, Reynolds met with Tony Hawk & Per Welinder and started Baker Skateboards with Jay Strickland in 2000.
+In 2007, the skateboard deck brand signed a distribution deal with Blitz Distribution.
 As of 2008, the brand was the top-selling brand under the Blitz Distribution umbrella.
-In regard to the original Baker logo, Reynolds has credited the design to co-founder J Strickland and stated that it represented a motley company that consisted of talented skateboarders.
+In regard to the original Baker logo, Reynolds has credited the design to co-founder, Jay Strickland, and stated that it represented a motley company that consisted of talented skateboarders.

-Leo Romero left the Baker team in April 2009, and his departure led to a great amount of discussion among skateboarders and fans.
-Romero was awarded Thrasher magazine's "Skateboarder of the Year" trophy in 2010.
+Leo Romero, Thrasher magazine's "Skateboarder of the Year" in 2010, left the Baker team in April 2009.

-Riley Hawk, son of professional skateboarder and company owner Tony Hawk, joined the Baker team in 2012 after riding for his father's company, Birdhouse.
+Riley Hawk, son of professional skateboarder and Birdhouse company owner Tony Hawk, joined the Baker team in 2012, after riding for his father's company.